Khoisan: Violence against the Khoisan

-Herero and Namaqua Genocide
+Herero and Nama genocide

-In the Herero and Namaqua genocide, about 10,000 Nama, a Khoekhoe group, and an unknown number of San people were killed in an extermination campaign by the German Colonial Empire between 1904 and 1908.
+During the Herero and Nama genocide, about 10,000 Nama, a Khoekhoe group, and an unknown number of San people were killed in an extermination campaign by the German Colonial Empire between 1904 and 1908.

 Forced relocation in Botswana

 In Botswana, many of the indigenous San people have been forcibly relocated from their land to reservations.
 To make them relocate, they were denied access to water on their land and faced arrest if they hunted, which was their primary source of food.
 Their lands lie in the middle of the world's richest diamond field.
 Officially, the government denies that there is any link to mining and claims the relocation is to preserve the wildlife and ecosystem, even though the San people have lived sustainably on the land for millennia.
 On the reservations they struggle to find employment, and alcoholism is rampant.